webtrends-optimize/knowledge-base/docs/for-web/integrations/pull-integrations/bloomreach-data-layer.md

 WT.optimize.setup(WT.optimizeModule.prototype.wtConfigObj);
 ```

+## Targeting based on Bloomreach Data

+Once ingested into the platform via. post-load script, we can use Data Object Attribute matching for Locations and Segments.

 ## Things to note

 - This script assumes the data is available by the time the Optimize tag loads.